redhat-openstack/openstack-manuals-convert/README.md

     $ cd openstack-manuals/**GUIDE**
     $ openstack-manuals-convert **[OPTIONS]**

-By default the Publican-friendly version of the guide will be output to a temporary directory.
+By default the Publican-friendly version of the guide will be output to **./target/publican/**.

 ### Publican RFEs